Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Results

-Out of 15 interviewees, ten share experiences from a transformation towards a data mesh in the late \textit{exploration \& bootstrap} phase ($\Gamma, \Delta, Z, \Theta, K, \Lambda, M, N, \Xi, O$).
+Out of 15 interviewees, ten share experiences from a transformation towards a data mesh in the late \textit{exploration \& bootstrap} phase ($\Gamma, \Delta, Z, \Theta, K-O$).
 Furthermore, eight interviewees share insights from the second, \textit{expand and scale} phase ($A, B, \Delta, E, H, I, \Xi, O$).
-Consequently, all interviewees are able to provide (preliminary) details on the impact of their transition towards a data mesh.
+Consequently, all interviewees are able to provide (preliminary) details on the impact of their data mesh adoptions.

+\textbf{I1: Accessibility }($A-\Gamma, \Delta, Z-\Theta, \Lambda, N, O$).
+The most prominent impact of data mesh adoptions that we have observed is the improvement in accessibility, which directly relates to the reduction of bottlenecks and silos (MF1, MF3); ``You can do your data analysis on your own without asking anyone.
+And if you find something to improve, you just do it on your own.
+And again, you have to ask nobody.'' ($\Gamma$).

+\textbf{I2: Speed }($\Gamma-E, H, I-\Lambda, \Xi$).
+Furthermore, interviewees observe an increase in speed.
+As we describe in MF1, the reduction of bottlenecks relates to speed improvements along two dimensions.
+First, time to get access and second, time to market for new products and services.
+Interviewees observe improvements for both; ``a case that would have taken five months in the past, can be done now in three sprints of six weeks'' ($\Xi$).

+\textbf{I3: Data quality }($A, \Gamma, \Delta, M-\Xi$).
+Moreover, interviewees observe an increase in data quality due to clearly defined responsibilities; ``data quality is better as one data owner focuses on a specific data domain'' ($A$). $\Gamma$ reports the data to be ``much more up to date and less error-prone'', whereas $\Delta$ reasons that data owners have a stronger incentive due to increased accountability to deliver high-quality data products: ``if it gets tracked, it gets reported and of course, no one wants to be at the bottom of the list''.

+\textbf{I4: Reduction of redundancies }($B, \Delta, H-I, M, O$). ``Develop once, use many times'' ($\Delta$); directly related to MF6, interviewees observe a successful reduction of redundancies.
+In particular, $B$ states that providing the most popular data sets in a prepared, clean format provides ``massive value because you have lots of engineering teams reusing those datasets''.
+Additionally, $\Theta$ observes a more efficient extract, transform, load (ETL) process due to standardization: ``they implemented hundreds of data pipelines to hundreds of systems.
+Hundreds of times of effort.
+With data mesh, you simply provide a standardized API to the data marketplace''. $O$ further mentions that domain knowledge can be transferred more easily.